 A grantee or sponsor may put their grant up for determination at any time.

-If a grant has not been put up for determination by a grantee or sponsor and two months has passed since its final milestone or initially intended completion date, it will go up for a preliminary vote to determine if the grant should be put up for final determination.
+If a grant has not been put up for determination by a grantee or sponsor and two months has passed since its final milestone or initially intended completion date.
+A final request will be made within the grant tracking thread stating.
+“This grant has passed due on completion by over two months without being put up for determination.
+You now have fourteen days to either put this grant up for determination yourself or provide a new completion date for the grant along with an explanation for the delay.
+It will then be up to standing parties to decide whether to allow this extension or force this grant to go up for determination”.

+If the grant holder has not responded after fourteen days then the grant goes up for final determination in accordance with section 2.2.

+If the grant holder responds and provides a new completion date, along with an explanation for the delay.

 A “Minor Discussion” thread titled “Should [grant name] go up for final determination?” is created that includes a poll.
 This thread is linked to in the grant update thread.

-The poll will ask, “Should [grant name] go up for final determination?” with answers of “Yes”, “Delay another month” and “Abstain” which Standing Parties can vote on.
+The poll will ask, “Should [grant name] go up for final determination?” with answers of “Yes”, “Delay until X date” and “Abstain” which Standing Parties can vote on.

 If the majority of non-abstaining voters vote yes, the grant goes up for final determination in accordance with section 2.2.

-If the majority of non-abstaining voters vote to delay another month, then the process starts over in one month.
+If the majority of non-abstaining voters vote to delay then this process is reset to the new completion date.
+This means the grant holder may put their grant up for determination at any time or can be forced into determination in accordance with section 1.1.1.

 A poll is added to the existing “Grant Update” thread.
 If there was no grant update thread, one will be created specifically for the vote.
 The grant update thread should contain, at minimum, a link to the original grant proposal.
 The poll will: